rohit5126/90DaysOfDevOps/2026/day-37/Revision.md

 docker push <image>
  ```

-Quick-Fire Questions
+## Quick-Fire Questions
 Answer from memory, then verify:

-What is the difference between an image and a container?
+**What is the difference between an image and a container?**
+The core difference is that a Docker image is a static, read-only template or blueprint, while a Docker container is a live, running instance of that image.

-What happens to data inside a container when you remove it?
+**What happens to data inside a container when you remove it?**
+When you remove a container (e.g., via docker rm), any data written to its ephemeral writable layer is permanently destroyed

-How do two containers on the same custom network communicate?
+**How do two containers on the same custom network communicate?**
+Containers on the same custom user-defined network communicate using built-in automatic service discovery (embedded DNS).
+You can simply use the container's name or IP address

-What does docker compose down -v do differently from docker compose down?
+**What does docker compose down -v do differently from docker compose down?**
+-v prinst version info and quit.

-Why are multi-stage builds useful?
+**Why are multi-stage builds useful?**
+multi stage build reduces the size of image.
+Multi-stage builds allow you to split your Dockerfile into multiple distinct stages.
+This enables you to use bulky compilers and heavy build tools in early stages, while copying only the final lightweight artifacts into a minimal, production-ready image

-What is the difference between COPY and ADD?
+**What is the difference between COPY and ADD?**
+COPY use to copy files from local to conatiner while ADD is use to copy files from remote or website to container.

-What does -p 8080:80 mean?
+**What does -p 8080:80 mean?**
+this means that conatiner port 80 is mapped to server port 8080.

-How do you check how much disk space Docker is using?
+**How do you check how much disk space Docker is using?**
+docker system df
+docker system df -v (listall the images container and volumes
+docker ps --size